 In Chapter 8 Transportation, starting on page 8-7, amend text as follows:

 The Strategic Plan for Road Services defines the vision and mission for the King County Department of Transportation’s Road Services Division.
 The Strategic Plan for Road Services provides detailed direction for the response to the many complex challenges, including two trends that have had significant impacts on the county’s road services.
 One is that annexations, consistent with the goals of the Growth Management Act, have reduced the urban unincorporated area and therefore the tax base that supports the unincorporated road system has shrunk significantly.
-By ((2020))2023, when the next major Comprehensive Plan update is developed, Road Services Division’s responsibilities will likely focus almost entirely on the Rural Area and Natural Resource Lands.
+By ((2020))2023, when the next major Comprehensive Plan update is ((developed)) completed, Road Services Division’s responsibilities will likely focus almost entirely on the Rural Area and Natural Resource Lands.
 A second trend is the decline in County road funding, described in greater detail in Section IV.
 The Strategic Plan for Road Services guides the Road Services Division as it is faced with the consequences of a smaller service area and reduced funding and seeks to manage the unincorporated King County road system through focused investment of available resources to facilitate the movement of people, goods and services, and respond to emergencies.

 In Chapter 10 Community Service Area Subarea Planning, starting on page 10-15, amend text as follows: